3 Managing algorithmic complexity

 • Bias = systematic error that comes from the fact that the model is not flexible enough, related to underfitting

-• Variance = stochastic error that comes from that fact that estimates of the model parameters get more uncertain when we add complexity
+• Variance = statistical error that comes from that fact that estimates of the model parameters get more uncertain when we add complexity

 Optimizing the bias-variance trade-off means adjusting the complexity of the model which can be achieved by: